Helsinki-NLP/prosody/README.md

 | dev         |  40        |  5726       |  99,200    |  47,535    |  27,454   |  24,211   |
 | test        |  39        |  4821       |  90,063    |  43,234    |  24,543   |  22,286   |
 | **Total:**  |  **1230**  |  **159,850**    |  **2,836,144** |  **1,368,407** |  **777,615**  |  **690,122**  |

+### Format

+The corpus contains data in text files with one word per line and sentences separated with an empty line.
+Each word has five items separated with tabs in the following order:
+* word
+* discrete prominence label: 0, 1, 2, NA (for punctuation)
+* dicrete word boundary label (BETA)
+* real-valued prominence label
+* real-valued word boundary label (BETA)

 ## System